BigelowLab/charlie/data-science/jupyter-notebooks.md

 Where you substitute the '8888' for whatever port value is used in the URL obtained in step 3, and you substitute 'julia' for your cfe username.

 This will log you into c1 directly.
 Do not do anything in this terminal, just let it be while you are working with your notebook.
 Close it when you are finished with your notebook session.

 #### 5. Copy and paste the URL from your notebook session into a browser on your local machine.

+In the above example you would copy "http://0.0.0.0:8888/?token=80fe1f77afaa12858979b67b6b43b4b6fdddfbcfd80d4acb", open your browser of choice, and paste it into the navigation bar.